How to Repair Drywall Cracks in Corners

 Can I paint over the repaired drywall cracks immediately after finishing the repair?

-No—allow the repaired area to fully dry and cure before painting to ensure proper adhesion and a smooth finish.
+It’s important to let the repaired area dry and cure completely before painting.
+This ensures the paint adheres well and gives you a smooth finish.

 What should I do if the cracks reappear after repair?